thomass171/tcp-22/README.md

   * Uniform names should have prefix "u_" (helpful for string replacement in JME)
   * Initialize uniforms in the app, not the shader.
 Apparently JME has a problem with default values when uniforms are not set in all materials.
 And WebGL might report  "'uniform' :  cannot initialize this type of qualifier"
   * Don't use identifier that might be predefined, like 'uv'

+In JME the orientation of normals visually appears not correct when transformed with g_NormalMatrix, which is intended to be the normalMatrix(transpose inverse of modelView matrix).
+Even with debugging the reason couldn't be revealed.
+The 'mirror' in JmeCamera seems not to be the reason.
+It's all quite strange.
+BTW: The 'normalMatrix' provided by ThreeJS appears correct.

+### Lighting
+Custom shader need to be updated about light changes, eg. light might be moving in a scene.
+This could be done by the platform.
+ThreeJs for example requires multiple changes (additional uniforms) in the shader and probably using THREE.UniformsLib['lights'] for generating all the additional uniforms.
+But documentation is an issue.
+Eg. it's not clear whether light vectors are already transformed to view space when they are injected to the shader.

+So the question is, should we use the platform or create a generic helper.
+The main challenge for a helper (RegisteredShaderMaterial.java) is to know when a light was moved.

 ## Transparency
 Transparency can be done with platform shader or with custom shader.
 Important is to put the object at the end of